-- Plug the Surge Protector into a grounded (3-prong) outlet that is within 5 feet of the Fence Transmitter.
-ALWAYS use a grounded (3-prong) outlet to ensure maximum protection. - Do not remove the ground prong from the Surge Protector plug.
-Do not use a 3-prong plug to 2-prong outlet converter.
-Doing so will make the Surge Protector ineffective against surges or spikes. - Use care when mowing or trimming your grass not to cut the loop wire. - Verify that the boundary loop and transmitter wires connect to the proper Surge Protector terminals.
-Reversed connections will result in an increased risk of surge related damage. - For added protection, when unused for long periods of time or prior to thunderstorms, unplug from the wall outlet and disconnect the loop boundary wires.
+- Use care when moving or trimming your grass not to cut the loop wire. - For added protection, when unused for long periods of time or prior to thunderstorms, unplug from the wall outlet and disconnect the loop boundary wires.
 This will prevent damage to the transmitter due to surges. - To prevent an unintended correction, after the Boundary Flags have been placed, be sure to set the static correction on the receiver collar back to level 1 tone only.